WordPress/gutenberg/packages/create-block/README.md

 ```
 #### `--wp-env`

 With this argument, the `create-block` package will add to the generated plugin the configuration and the script to run [`wp-env` package](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) within the plugin.
-This will allow you to easily set up a local WordPress environment for building and testing the generated plugin.
+This will allow you to easily set up a local WordPress environment (via Docker) for building and testing the generated plugin.

 ```bash
 $ npx @wordpress/create-block --wp-env